Longway Planetarium Theater Field Trips

 Grades 4 & up

-In this live presentation, students will take a tour of the night sky.
+Longway Planetarium’s astronomy experts take you on a tour of the night sky over Michigan in this live planetarium lecture.
 Topics include the rotation of Earth for day and night; finding the North Star and finding your way around the night sky; what a constellation is and which are visible in the current night sky.
 Moon phases, the daily and monthly motion of the Moon through the sky, and visible planets and their movement among the stars will also be discussed.

 GLCE: E.ST.04.11, E.ST.04.12, E.ST.04.21, E.ST.04.22, E.ST.04.23, E.ST.04.24, E.ST.04.25, E.ST.05.62, E.ST.05.21, E.ST.05.22, E.ST.05.23